 Stars: Edward Holcroft, Kevin Guthrie, Charlotte Hope, Niamh Walsh, Craig Parkinson, James Harkness

-The English Game arrives at a good time for two reasons.
-One, the 21st century has really been lacking in great sports movies that so dominated the 1980s and ‘90s.
-Two, sports are cancelled right now because of the spread of coronavirus.
-So why not settle in and watch some pale but fit English lads run around the pitch in what is essentially Chariots of Fire: The Series?
+The English Game arrived at a good time for two reasons.
+One, the 21st century has really been lacking in great sports movies like the ones that so dominated the 1980s and ‘90s.
+And two, the show premiered right when sports were canceled because of the spread of the coronavirus.
+So, we figured, why not settle in and watch some pale but fit English lads run around the pitch in what is essentially Chariots of Fire: The Series?

 Taking place in the 1870s, the six-part miniseries (from Downton Abbey’s Julian Fellowes) introduces us to the true story of two players from opposing sides who will change the game in critical ways.
 The first, brashly handsome Arthur Kinnaird (Edward Holcroft ), has dominated the field for years playing for the Old Etonians—whose team has not only won four FA (Football Association) cups at this point, but who also double as FA board members and chairman.
 (You see the problems already).
 The second, Fergus Suter (Kevin Guthrie ), is a wee Scottish powerhouse who has been brought to play for Darwen FC, a northern mill-town club, before being wooed by Blackburn.